 - Most are not suitable for furniture, windowsills, and other surfaces.

 There are many disposable options on the market.
 While these aren’t good for the environment, they may be more desirable for people with allergies.
-You can simply toss the dusting tool into the trash, rather than leaving it in the washing basket for a while, where the dust mites could continue to breed.
+You can simply toss the dusting tool into the trash rather than leaving it in the washing basket for a while, where the dust mites could continue to breed.

-- Good for travelling.
+- Good for traveling.

-- Available as dusters, wipes and other forms.
+- Available as dusters, wipes, and other forms.